sachinchauhan2/1_first/README.md

 })
 ```
-directly use function in other component
+directly use this function with other component

 **fetchUserName**
 ```javascript